yau-msc-events/yau-msc-events.github.io/seminar-ir.md

 ## Schedule (tentative)

-* Thu Apr 28: Mauricio Romo
+* Thu May 12: Mauricio Romo
-* Thu May 5: Mauricio Romo
+* Thu May 19: Mauricio Romo
-* Thu May 12: Will Donovan
+* Thu May 26: Will Donovan
 * ...

 ## Key references